ELCA Youth Gathering

-The ELCA Youth Gathering is a national convention of the Evangelical Lutheran Church in America for high school-aged youth, held every three years in a different city in the United States.
+The ELCA Youth Gathering is a national convention of the Evangelical Lutheran Church in America (ELCA) for high school-aged youth, held every three years in a different city in the United States.
 The gathering program lasts about five days and combines large mass gatherings, learning activities, and local service opportunities.
 Each events has a central theme focused on a biblical passage.

 The ELCA Youth Gathering has been held since 1988, just after the creation of the ELCA (a merger of three national Lutheran church bodies) in January 1988.
 Predecessor churches also hosted national Luther League conventions, as they were called, dating to the early 20th century.

 A series of three gatherings (2000, 2003, and 2006) implemented a gathering schedule that provided two smaller gatherings on successive weeks in order to accommodate a larger number of participants.

 Specific gatherings

 New Orleans 2009

 In July 2009, 37,000 Lutheran youth and their chaperones attended a gathering in New Orleans to help with the problems that Hurricane Katrina had inflicted on the city and surrounding suburbs in 2005.
-"This was the biggest convention since Katrina," as noted by bestofneworleans.com.
+"This was the biggest convention since Katrina", as noted by bestofneworleans.com.
 The host city is normally chosen several years in advance, so New Orleans had already been selected as the gathering site prior to Hurricane Katrina.
 After conversation with city leaders, it was determined the gathering would continue as scheduled.
-The theme for the gathering was "Jesus, Justice, Jazz," with the biblical theme centered on Philippians 2:1–8.
+The theme for the gathering was "Jesus, Justice, Jazz", with the biblical theme centered on Philippians 2:1–8.

 The days of the gathering were split in two, with the mornings focusing on either Jesus, justice, or jazz (in line with the theme of the gathering).
 On the day focused on Jesus, the youth would search their spiritual lives.
 On the day focused on jazz, the youth learned about the stories and experiences New Orleans had during Hurricane Katrina.
 On the day focused on justice, the youth took part in various service learning activities including replanting marsh grasses; restoring Holt Cemetery through weeding, planting and fixing grave stones; hosting community fairs to promote health and literacy; and painting and fixing up broken homes.